Pauan/rollup-plugin-webext/README.md

     // The possible browsers are: "firefox-desktop", "firefox-android", and "chromium"
     targets: ["firefox-desktop"],

-    // This allows you to specify a custom binary for Firefox / Chrome
+    // This allows you to specify a custom binary for the browsers which are opened in watch mode.
     binaries: {
         firefox: null,
         chromium: null,